Linbreux/wikmd/docs/plugins.md

 #### process_md(md: str) -> str *optional*

 This method will be called before saving the markdown file.
 The returned string is the content of the saved file.

+#### process_md_before_html_convert(md: str) -> str *optional*

+This method will be called before converting markdown file into html and after saving the markdown file.
+All changes made in this method are not going to be saved in .md file, but will be shown on the html page.

 #### process_html(md: str) -> str *optional*